A general randomized test for Alpha: Introduction

 The remainder of the paper is organized as follows.
 We discuss our set-up and assumptions in Section \ref{model}.
-The hypothesis of interest and the randomized testing approach are discussed in Section \ref{tests}; we report the de-randomized decision rule in Section \ref{de-random}, and in Section \ref{practice}, we offer guidelines for the practical implementation of our procedure.
-In Section \ref{extend}, we consider extensions to the cases of non-tradable and latent factors (Sections \ref{nontradable} and \ref{latent} respectively).
+The hypotheses of interest and the randomized testing approach are discussed in Section \ref{tests}; we offer a heuristic description of the core statistical mechanism of our methodology, and its relationship with other randomization methods, in Section \ref{comparison}; we report the derandomized decision rule in Section \ref{derandom}; and, in Section \ref{practice}, we offer guidelines for the practical implementation of our procedure.
 Simulations are in Section \ref{simulations}, while Section \ref{empirical} contains an empirical illustration.
 Conclusions and further lines of research are in Section \ref{conclusion}.
-Further Monte Carlo evidence, technical lemmas and proofs are in the Supplement.
+Further Monte Carlo and empirical evidence, extensions, technical lemmas and proofs are in the Supplement.